Hexalith/Hexalith.Documents/src/Domain/Hexalith.Documents.Events/README.md

-# Contact Events
+# Document Events
-This project contains the business logic events for the Contact application.
+This project contains the business logic events for the Document application.